leanprover-community/lean-liquid/README.md

 * The file `src/challenge.lean` contains the statement of the main theorem.
 * The file `src/liquid.lean` contains the statement of the first target (the first half of the project).
 * The directory `src/examples/` contains Lean files that explain the main ingredients in the statement of the main theorem.
-  These files should form convincing evidence that we did not make a mistake in formalizing any of these concepts.
+  These files should form convincing evidence that we did not make a mistake in formalizing the necessary definitions.

 ## Brief note on type theory